MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-licensing.md

 Microsoft offers two licenses for meeting room devices that participate in Teams meetings and calls:

-- **Microsoft Teams Rooms Pro** delivers enhanced in-room meeting experiences like intelligent audio and video, front row and large galleries, and multi-screen support.
+- **Microsoft Teams Rooms Pro** delivers enhanced in-room meeting experiences like intelligent audio and video, front row and large galleries, and dual-screen support.
 The Teams Rooms Pro licenses also provides advanced management features like remote device management, conditional access policies, and detailed device analytics.

     Teams Rooms Pro is a great fit for medium and enterprise organizations, as well as smaller organizations with larger room counts or more advanced needs.